opentensor/developer-docs/docs/getting-started/wallets.md

 ## Creating an external wallet

-To create a wallet without installing Bittensor, use the wallet on [Bittensor](http://bittensor.com).
-Follow these steps:
+To create a wallet without installing Bittensor, use the [Chrome extension for Bittensor Wallet](https://chromewebstore.google.com/detail/bittensor-wallet/bdgmdoedahdcjmpmifafdhnffjinddgc?pli=1).

-1. On [Bittensor website](http://bittensor.com) click the **0.00** on the top right corner.
-2. Select **Create** to create a new wallet or **Import** to import your mnemonic from an existing wallet.
-   - Use the **Access** option if you have already created a wallet using the website and have not chosen to **Forget** it.
-After you have accessed your account, you can send, receive, or stake your TAO.

 <!-- move this section to somewhere else
 ## Bt.wallet